GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Life is too short to run proprietary software.
+All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.

-~ Bdale Garbee
+~ Albert Einstein
 <pre>

 </pre>